What You Need To Run Sinfonia & RMS Keyboards

 This again comes down to having more memory and a faster processor.
 A premium computer may also offer more output and connectivity options, as well as a bigger screen.
 Here are a few dream machines.

-- Apple MacBook Pro MLH32LL/A 15.4-inch Laptop with Touch Bar
+- Apple 15" MacBook Pro, Retina, Touch Bar

 - Eluktronics 17.3" Premium Gaming Laptop PC